What Rowing Machine Does OrangeTheory Use?

 The WaterRower M1 HiRise is the only rowing machine available at the OrangeTheory facilities and is one of the three components of OrangeTheory workouts.
 These workouts are a combination of rowing, running on the treadmill, and exercising on the strength floor.

 According to OrangeTheory’s WaterRower tutorial video, the WaterRower is the equipment that burns the most calories during any OrangeTheory workout.
-Coach Kelly over at OrangeTheory goes over the fundamentals of rowing machine workouts in this video:

 Read along to learn more about what type of rowing machine does OrangeTheory use.